-How to Remove Ice Cream, Yogurt and Pudding Stains From Washable Fabrics
+How to Remove Ice Cream, Yogurt, and Pudding Stains from Washable Fabrics

-Fill the sink with cool water and add the recommended amount of oxygen bleach (follow package directions).Brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite.
+Fill the sink with cool water and add the recommended amount of oxygen bleach (follow package directions).Brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite.

-Completely submerge the entire garment or table linen and allow to soak for 30 minutes.
-Check the stain and if it remains, let the item soak an hour longer.
+Completely submerge the entire garment or table linen and allow to soak at least 30 minutes.
+Check the stain and if it remains, let the item soak one or two hours longer.
 Then, wash as usual.
-This treatment is safe for all fabrics except silk, wool and anything with leather trim.
+This treatment is safe for all fabrics except silk, wool, or anything with leather trim.

-How To Remove Ice Cream, Yogurt and Pudding Stains From Dry Clean Only Fabrics
+How To Remove Ice Cream, Yogurt, and Pudding Stains from Dry Clean Only Fabrics

 If the garment is dry clean only, take the item to the dry cleaner as soon as possible and point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How to Remove Ice Cream, Yogurt and Pudding Stains From Carpet and Upholstery
+How to Remove Ice Cream, Yogurt, and Pudding Stains from Carpet and Upholstery

 While the stain is fresh, dip a clean white cloth or sponge in cool water and blot the stained area from the outside edges toward the center.
 Try not to oversaturate the fibers and move to a clean area of the cloth as the stain is transferred.

 If the stain is older, try sponging with a mixture of two teaspoons of non-sudsing household ammonia mixed in one cup water.
 If the carpet or upholstery is dark, test the mixture in a hidden spot before treating the stain as it might cause colors to fade.
 Again, blot with the solution, then rinse with plain water, and blot with a dry cloth to remove moisture.